Funding opportunity

 Demand management

-It is expected that this UKRI AI CDT opportunity will be in high demand.
-As such organisations may submit a maximum of 2 outline applications to this funding opportunity as lead organisation, that is the organisation submitting the application through the Joint Electronic Submission (Je-S) system.
+It was expected that this UKRI AI CDT funding opportunity would be in high demand.
+As such organisations were permitted to submit a maximum of two outline applications to this funding opportunity as lead organisation, that is the organisation submitting the application through the Joint Electronic Submission (Je-S) system.
 This reflects the level of investment available and manages the impact on the community in assessing the large volume of proposals anticipated.

 We strongly encourage collaborative, cross-disciplinary bids across faculties and between organisations.
-There will be no limit on the number of applications that eligible organisations can partner on.
+There is no limit on the number of applications that eligible organisations can partner on.

-Only successful outline applications will be invited to submit a full proposal.
-The success of an outline will be based on performance against the assessment criteria and the balance of proposals across the set of outlines under consideration.
-The overall number of outlines allowed to proceed will be limited to ensure a robust assessment of full proposals is possible.
-Organisational quotas will not form part of the decision.
+Only applications successful at the outline stage of this funding opportunity will be eligible to submit a full proposal.
+Outline proposals were assessed against the assessment criteria.
+Decisions were made based on both this and the balance of proposals across the set of outlines under consideration.
+The overall number of outlines allowed to proceed was limited to ensure a robust assessment of full proposals is possible.
+Organisational quotas did not form part of the decision.

 Repeatedly unsuccessful applicants